99designs/gqlgen-workshop/README.md

     - `graph-gophers/graphql-go` — very verbose, boilerplate, namespace collisions
     - general lack of features
 - Goals of gqlgen:
-    - We want type safety without all the boiletplate
+    - We want type safety without all the boilerplate
     - Good developer experience
     - A fast runtime